consumer awareness

 BEE LabelBureau of Energy EfficiencyMinistry of PowerElectrical Appliances

-Consumer International
+Consumers International

-Consumer International is world wide federation comprising of consumer groups.
+Consumers International is world wide federation comprising of consumer groups.
 This organization serves as global voice and forum for consumer concerns.

-Conclusion -Consumer Awareness
+Conclusion – Consumer Awareness

 To sum up, every consumer must check the price, quality and quantity of the products before purchase.
 If the goods and services are defective, he/she should raise the voice with this regard.